Donald A. Thomas

-Donald Alan Thomas, Ph.D. (born May 6, 1955) is an American engineer and a former NASA astronaut.
+Donald Alan Thomas (born May 6, 1955) is an American engineer and a former NASA astronaut.

 Education

 Graduated from Cleveland Heights High School, Cleveland Heights, Ohio, in 1973; received a Bachelor of Science degree in Physics from Case Western Reserve University in 1977, and a Master of Science degree and a Doctorate in Materials Science from Cornell University in 1980 and 1982, respectively.
 His dissertation involved evaluating the effect of crystalline defects and sample purity on the superconducting properties of niobium.

 Early life and education

-Following graduation from Cornell University in 1982, Dr. Thomas joined AT&T Bell Laboratories in Princeton, New Jersey, working as a Senior Member of the Technical Staff.
+Following graduation from Cornell University in 1982, Thomas joined AT&T Bell Laboratories in Princeton, New Jersey, working as a Senior Member of the Technical Staff.
 His responsibilities there included the development of advanced materials and processes for high-density interconnections of semiconductor devices.
 He was also an adjunct professor in the physics department at Trenton State College in New Jersey.
 He holds two patents and has authored several technical papers.

 He left AT&T in 1987 to work for Lockheed Engineering and Sciences Company in Houston, Texas, where his responsibilities involved reviewing materials used in Space Shuttle payloads.
 In 1988 he joined NASA's Lyndon B. Johnson Space Center as a materials engineer.
 His work involved lifetime projections of advanced composite materials for use on Space Station Freedom.
 He was also a Principal Investigator for the Microgravity Disturbances Experiment, a middeck crystal growth experiment that flew on STS-32 in January 1990.
 This experiment investigated the effects of Orbiter and crew-induced disturbances on the growth of crystals in space.